The Ultimate Guide for Spearfishing Rhode Island

 Black sea bass are another delicious fish with white flakey meat.
 Spearfishing black sea bass can be more challenging to hunt than tautog, they are far more elusive and tend to be deeper.
 Black sea bass season is June 24th - December 31st.
 They must be 15 inches to harvest and you can keep 3 per person per day.
 In September that goes up to 7 per person per day until December 31st.
 Black sea bass also love structure and rocks, oftentimes they can be seen hovering at the mouths of rock caves.
 One feature to look for on black sea bass is the hump on their back in front of their dorsal fin, as they become bigger, this hump becomes more prominent.

 Striped Bass are an iconic species of the Northeast.
 They are fast, powerful, exhilarating, and delicious.
 Rhode Island is one of the few places where you can spearfish striped bass, they are off limits for spearfishing in many other states.
-You're allowed 1 striped bass per person per day, and they have a slot limit of 28 inches to 35 inches year-round.
+As of 2023, the Striped Bass regulations for Rhode Island have changed.
+Keeper Striped Bass must be between 28 and 31 inches, and you may keep one per person per day.
 Striper move up and down the coast depending on the season.
 They start to show up in larger numbers in the Summer and Fall in Rhode Island, often gathering in large schools.
 Spearfishing striper off Block Island is a world class spearfishing experience, but they can be targeted all over Rhode Island.

 Scup are a smaller fish with tasty firm white meat.
 Spearfishing scup can often be done in the same area where black sea bass and tautog can be found.
 They can be challenging to hunt because of their elusive behavior, often staying just outside of range.
 They are available year-round and you are allowed 30 per person per day.
 They must be at least 9 inches.